Is Grain Free Kibble Better

 Is Grain-Free Pet Food More ‘Natural’?

-Advocators of grain-free diets may claim that grains are an unnatural source of nutrition for our pets, arguing that ancestral dogs and cats never consumed grains.
-However, it can be argued that potatoes and other forms of carbohydrates are equally as “natural” for our pets as grains.
-Fortunately, our pets (both dogs and cats) have evolved to be able to digest grains as well as many other sources of carbohydrates, including potatoes.
+Some claim grains are unnatural for pets, arguing that ancestral dogs and cats never ate them.
+However, potatoes and other carbs are just as “natural.”
+Fortunately, dogs and cats can digest grains and many carbohydrates, including potatoes.